Your basket is currently empty!

 Innovative finance ISAs match up investors with borrowers using peer-to-peer lending via investment platforms.
 Borrowers can be individuals or businesses.
 They usually pay higher rates of interest as they are generally high-risk investments.
 It is important to note that peer-to-peer investment platforms are not protected by the financial services compensation scheme and there are no guaranteed returns, unlike savings accounts.

-There are restrictions on withdrawing money from a lifetime ISA, as you can only withdraw funds if you are buying your first home, you are 60 years or over or you are terminally ill with less than 12 months to live.
+There are restrictions on withdrawing money from a lifetime ISA, as you can only withdraw funds if you are buying your first home, you are 60+ years or you are terminally ill with less than 12 months to live.

 If you withdraw from your LISA for other reasons than those listed, you will incur a withdrawal charge of 25%.
 This pays back the bonus previously received from the government.
-You will however also lose 6.25% of the original amount you deposited.
+You will also lose 6.25% of the original amount you deposited.
 To illustrate this, if you pay £500 into your LISA, the government adds another 25% or £125, taking the total deposit to £625.
-If you withdraw the £625 you will incur a 25% charge of £156.25 resulting in you only getting £468.75 back, which is £31.25 less than you originally paid into the LISA.
+If you withdraw the £625 you will incur a 25% charge of £156.25, meaning you only receive £468.75, which is £31.25 less than you originally paid into the LISA.

 If you want to use the funds in your LISA to buy your first home: